tmccormack165/quadratic_root_solver/README.md

 $$ax^2 + bx + c$$

 **Figure 2:** This is the quadratic equation of a parabola.
-The formula in *Figure1* will find the cooridinates where the parabola crosses the X axis
+The formula in *Figure 1* will find the cooridinates where the parabola crosses the X axis

 $$ \\ $$